yepengliu/TrojText/README.md

 ```

 ## Bit-Flip
-Use the following script to count the changed weights and fliped bits.
+Use the following script to count the changed weights and flipped bits.
 ```
 python bitflip.py
   --model 'textattack/bert-base-uncased-ag-news'\